flare-foundation/evm-verifier/README.md

 ## Example on Flare network

 Copy `.env.example` file and rename it to `.env`.
-Run the code with `yarn start:dev`
+Run the code with `yarn start:dev`.
 Check the Swagger interface in browser at `http://localhost:4500/api`.
 Use `Authorize` button to enter API key `abc123`.
 Test API routes `/EVMTransaction/prepareResponse`, `/EVMTransaction/mic` and `/EVMTransaction/prepareRequest` with the following parsed request for a transaction on Flare network.